-As National Disabilities Pride Month is recognized during July, students in the MGH Institute’s Partnership Lab, including Maddie Brodeur, OTD’24, are working with Dr. Ariel Schwartz on a project whose goal is to include more individuals with intellectual and developmental disabilities in research
+As National Disabilities Pride Month is recognized during July, students in the MGH Institute’s Partnership Lab, including Maddie Brodeur, OTD’24, are working with Dr. Ariel Schwartz on a project whose goal is to include more individuals with intellectual

 When Maddie Brodeur joined the Research Ethics for All project last September, she was sure of two things.
 She had never done research, but accessibility was one of her biggest priorities.
 Since then, the second-year Doctor of Occupational Therapy student has become well versed on the intersection of the two.

 The project is a joint endeavor of Assistant Professor of Occupational Therapy Dr. Ariel Schwartz, director of the MGH Institute’s Participatory Research Supporting Health, Inclusion, and Participation (Partnership Lab) and Syracuse University’s Professor of Public Health and Associate Dean of Research, Dr. Katherine McDonald.
 Its goal: to create an accessible research ethics training that can further the goal and process of hiring individuals with intellectual and developmental disabilities to work on research teams.